Chicago fax: 312-341-3762 Email: email@example.com Personal website: http://stephentziliak.com

 Ziliak’s early work was on econometric methodology and quantitative economic history, where he established himself as a leading economic historian of welfare and charity in the United States.
 He, at the same time, published a seminal article of econometrics, “The Standard Error of Regressions” (1996, with Deirdre N. McCloskey), prior to tackling the history, philosophy, and practice of all the testing sciences.

 He is the lead author of The Cult of Statistical Significance: How the Standard Error Costs Us Jobs, Justice, and Lives (2008) a best-selling and critically-acclaimed book at the University of Michigan Press, with Deirdre N. McCloskey; with McCloskey and Arjo Klamer he is co-author of The Economic Conversation, an evolving textbook and blog, emphasizing dialogue and openness; and he edited and contributed to Measurement and Meaning in Economics: The Essential Deirdre McCloskey (Edward Elgar, 2001).
-An Associate Editor of Historical Statistics of the United States (Cambridge, 2006), Ziliak’s work has been featured in Science, Nature, The Economist, Poetry, Wall Street Journal, BBC, NPR, Chronicle of Higher Education, Slate, Salon, Washington Post, Financial Times, New York Times, and the Supreme Court of the United States.
+An Associate Editor of Historical Statistics of the United States (Cambridge, 2006), Ziliak’s work has been featured in Science, Nature, The Economist, Poetry, Wall Street Journal, BBC, NPR, Inside Higher Ed, Chronicle of Higher Education, National Review, Slate, Salon, Washington Post, Financial Times, New York Times, and the Supreme Court of the United States.

 He has published extensively on the problem of statistical significance, economic significance, and practical importance; statistical significance in law and medicine; random vs. balanced designs of experiments; Ronald A. Fisher; William S. Gosset (aka “Student”); Guinness beer and Guinnessometrics; the social, literary, and econometric history of welfare, charity, and poverty; dialogue and pluralism in economics education; the rhetoric of economics; haiku economics; and the history and philosophy of science and statistics.